jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://github.com/torvalds/linux/archive/master.zip" target="_blank" class="button primary large">Instantly Download Billion Dollar Software For Free</a>

 But to access our health insurance policy, we do what?
 What does it take to get the blueprints to our home?
 How many people understand how their mortgage works?
-By what regulation can a city by-law officer tell a business to take down their car lifts after nine years in operation?
+By what crazy regulation can a city by-law officer tell a business to take down their car lifts after nine years in operation?

 The rules, regulations, contracts, and laws that govern our lives are a complete mystery to most of Main Street.
 And that makes us dependent on the bureaucratic creep of Big Business and Big Government inside city-halls, mortgage companies, and law offices.

 The truth is, regular people and small businesses can work as freely as the _Cities: Skylines_ clip above.
 With open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, MySQL databases, the middle-class can literally put the power to read, understand, use, and question the rules in our own hands!

 Once we hold Internet Age levers of power, we'll make a rulebook that's friendly and reasonable.
-We will understand what we should be doing, be able to ask informed questions, and of course, fight back if we think something is wrong.
+We will understand what we should be doing, be able to ask informed questions when they arise, and of course, fight back if we think something is wrong.

 Most vitally, with digital records of communication, everyone will be held accountable for their actions.